Lean Portfolio Management

-Reconsider the active, funded work to make it leaner that will better support the flow of value.
+Reconsider the active, funded work to make it leaner and this way better support the flow of value.
 Use this opportunity to revisit the rationale for the work.

 5. Remake the existing work

-As you can see, implementing Lean portfolio management into the company’s process isn’t an easy process.
+As you can see, introducing Lean portfolio management to the company’s process isn’t easy.
 Many teams still feel comfortable working with the traditional portfolio management system.
 However, the transition to LPM becomes easier when they better understand their portfolio using smart value stream management platforms.

 LPM encourages teamwork and allows team members to focus on one task at a time, based on demands.
 It provides a healthy environment for teams while delivering value to their clients.